codesandbox/sandpack/website/docs/docs/faq.md

 #### Does Sandpack support NextJs or other server-side applications?

-We can't currently support this in the Sandpack library, due to technical limitations.
+You can run sandpack-react in a NextJs application but currently Sandpack doesn't support passing over a NextJs application into a sandpack as files, due to technical limitations(a server is required to run the project).
 Supporting this in the future would likely require logins and a paid service tier.

 #### How to highlight TypeScript errors in the editor?